Mparaiso/mpm.form/README.md

     postForm.toHTML();

-Get all form datas ,for your own templating engine , view helpers , ... :
+or get all form datas ,and implement a custom renderer for your template engine :

     postForm.toJSON();